-Frequency Tables are used to show totals for different values: for example, the number of shoes for different sizes of shoes.
+A Frequency Table is used to show totals for different values: for example, the number of shoes for different sizes of shoes.

-Frequency tables are often built from Tally Charts, or Data Collection sheets, which use an individual mark for each item.
+Frequency tables are often built from a Tally Chart, or Data Collection sheet, which use an individual mark for each item.
 Add a mark for each of the first four items and put a diagonal line through for the fifth item.
 The tallies are then in groups of five.

 Frequency Tables can be created for distinct items (such as shoe sizes).
 Where the items can only be of particular values, the data is called Discrete Data.